lcryp/lcryp/README.md

 To build LcRyp Core with the GUI, a static build of Qt is required.

-** 1. Download a single ZIP archive of Qt source code ** from https://download.qt.io/official_releases/qt/ (e.g., [`qt-everywhere-opensource-src-5.15.6.zip`](https://download.qt.io/official_releases/qt/5.15/5.15.6/single/qt-everywhere-opensource-src-5.15.6.zip)),
-(this is the maximum supported version, higher version does not work.) and expand it into a dedicated folder.
+**1. Download a single ZIP archive of Qt source code** from https://download.qt.io/official_releases/qt/ (e.g., [`qt-everywhere-opensource-src-5.15.6.zip`](https://download.qt.io/official_releases/qt/5.15/5.15.6/single/qt-everywhere-opensource-src-5.15.6.zip)), (this is the maximum supported version, higher version does not work.) and expand it into a dedicated folder.
 The following instructions assume that this folder is `C:\qt-everywhere-src-5.15.6`.

-** 2. Open "x64 Native Tools Command Prompt for VS 2022", and input the following commands or create a bat file: ** Create a bat file `C:\qt-everywhere-src-5.15.6\install-qt-everywhere-src-5.15.6.bat`
+** 2.Open "x64 Native Tools Command Prompt for VS 2022", and input the following commands or create a bat file:**
+Create a bat file `C:\qt-everywhere-src-5.15.6\install-qt-everywhere-src-5.15.6.bat`

 ```